-With the introduction of the new and revised Auditor Reporting Standards applicable to the audit of financial statements for periods ending on or after 15 December 2016, the external auditors are required to include the Key Audit Matters ("KAM") in the Annual Report of the Company.
+With the introduction of the new and revised Auditor Reporting Standards applicable to the audit of financial statements for periods ending on or after 15 December 2016, the External Auditors are required to include the Key Audit Matters ("KAM") in the Annual Report of the Company.
 KAM typically include significant risk areas of the financial statements most susceptible to misstatements, involving key judgements and estimates, as well as major transactions that require extensive auditing efforts.

-The AC meets with the Internal and External Auditors separately without the presence of the Management at least once a year.
-For FY2020, the AC met once with the EA and IA without the presence of the Management.
+The AC meets with the Internal and External Auditors separately without the presence of Management at least once a year.
+For FY2021, the AC met once with the EA and IA without the presence of Management.

 In line with the recommendations by ACRA, Monetary Authority of Singapore and SGX-ST and the review of the financial statements, the AC has discussed with the Management the accounting principles that were applied and their judgment of items that might affect the integrity of the financial statements.
-The following significant matters impacting the financial statements were discussed with the Management and the external auditor, and were reviewed by the AC:
+The following significant matters impacting the financial statements were discussed with the Management and the External Auditor, and were reviewed by the AC:

-1 Write down of inventories to net realisable value 2 Impairment assessment of trade receivables 3 Impairment assessment of property, plant and equipment, right-of-use assets and goodwill
+1 Write down of inventories to net realisable value

+2 Impairment assessment of trade receivables

+3 3 Impairment assessment of goodwill